 - Molars are the last teeth in your mouth, found at the back of both your upper and lower jaw.
 These teeth are the grinders and chewers of the mouth, doing the brunt work of breaking food up before it’s swallowed.
 To aid the process of chewing and grinding, these teeth have several cusps on their biting surface that tear apart food before it enters the throat.

 Your teeth are comprised of many different elements that all work together to keep them strong and able to do their jobs.

 - Enamel is the outermost layer of your teeth and also the hardest substance in the body.
 Comprised of mineralized tissues, this layer can be permanently damaged due to decay if we aren’t careful.

 - Dentin is the layer beneath the enamel that has a yellowish hue to it.
 When decay breaks through the protective enamel, it can damage the more porous dentin and eventually impact the underlying pulp.

 - Pulp is the soft, innermost layer of your tooth where the nerve endings and blood vessels can be found.
 If decay has penetrated both the enamel and dentin, most people will feel severe pain in their teeth.
 Often, decay in the pulp is only treatable with a root canal.

 Your teeth are incredibly strong, but they need proper care to remain that way!
-A vital part of that care is routine visits to the dentist, so don’t wait to schedule your next annual appointment and give us a call at Manus Dental in Yorkville, Lake Zurich, or Hyde Park today!
+A vital part of that care is routine visits to the dentist, so don’t wait to schedule your next annual appointment.
+Call our dentist in Hyde Park, Yorkville, or Lake Zurich today!